hpwit/artnetesp32v2/README.md

-# artnetesp32v2 new version of the artnet library
+## artnetesp32v2 new version of the artnetesp32 library
 Here is a new take on the artnet library the code is still in its infancy

-The code is quite not that clean yet but I can drive 35 unvierses at 30+ fps with a 1% loss.
+The code is quite not that clean yet but I can drive 35 unvierses at 40+ fps with less than 1% loss.

+This version philosphy is a bit different than the ArtnetESP32 library.
+There is a concept of subArtnets which are the recipients of the universes .
+The main class is a listener that will 'forward' the universe to subArtnet.
+OK maybe it's not that clear let's get into it.

+I suggest you read [https://github.com/hpwit/artnetESP32/blob/master/README.md] for consideration about using artnet

-## prerequisites
+## Prerequisites
+Here are what I use in my tests

-This library requires the usage of [https://github.com/hpwit/I2SClocklessLedDriver] or [https://github.com/hpwit/I2SClocklessVirtualLedDriver] the latest library is in the case if you use the virtual pins.
+* If you want to use artnet to display leds, this library requires the usage of [https://github.com/hpwit/I2SClocklessLedDriver] or [https://github.com/hpwit/I2SClocklessVirtualLedDriver] the latest library is in the case if you use the virtual pins for best results.
+I haven't fully tester it with FastLED
+* Compiled with arduino with 2.0.6 core library
+* board choosen DevModule (esp32) not (Arduino because it does not link the netif library)

 ## Declaration